einfra-no/sensitive-data-containers/templates/basic-documentation.md

 ## Homepage of container
 Link to the generic home of the container.

-## Versions and dependencies
+## Container version/release
-* Version of the container itself
+* Version of the container itself (and its full set of related code)

+## Other relevant versions
 * Version of the container technology that was used for testing
 * Versions of any other dependencies on the system that the container was run/tested on, that is known to be relevant.
+* For workflows, versions of major tools in the workflow.

 ## Hardware/resource requirements
 * Resources required for testing and an estimation of resources needed for production use